-There are four categories of real estate related financial transactions engaged in by federally regulated financial institutions that do not require a USPAP-compliant appraisal performed by a state-licensed or state-certified appraiser:
+There are five categories of real estate related financial transactions engaged in by federally regulated financial institutions that do not require a USPAP-compliant appraisal performed by a state-licensed or state-certified appraiser:

-Commercial real estate (CRE) transactions with a transaction value less then $500,000
+Commercial real estate (CRE) related financial transactions with a transaction value less then $500,000

 Any real estate related financial transaction with a transaction value less than $250,000